Bigjango13/Burlap/README.md

 | Rust cargo/--release `tests/speedtest.sk` | 5.582 | 5.415 | 5.779 |
 | C++ gcc/-O3 `tests/speedtest.sk` |  9.832 | 9.648 | 10.117 |

-As you can see, the Rust interpreter is a *lot* faster, it also uses nicer abstractions.
+As you can see, the Rust interpreter is a *lot* faster, it's also more maintainable.

 ## Extensions
-These are either sack ideas that aren't currently in the spec, or non-standard changes to the sack language. **They are not part of the sack language.** <br>
-They can be enabled by passing a specific flag or all enabled by `-use-all`.

-Here is the list of extensions:
-- String escapes (`-use-escape`), allows for `\n`, `\r`, `\t`, `\e`, `\'`, `\"` and `\\` escape codes in strings.
-- Automatic none (`-use-auto-none`), allows for using `return;` as syntactic sugar for `return none;`, and `let x;` for `let x = none;`.
-- Variable argument print (`-use-va-print`), allows for passing any number of args to print instead of just one.
+Burlap has some extra features that aren't part of the sack language, there is a list in them [docs](docs/extensions.md).

 ## Goals/roadmap
 - Sack formatter, so all code can be formatted to fit the current sack spec.
 - Sack debugger, so you can see what your program is doing and why it sets x to `none` instead of `26`.
-- Transpiling to Python, transpiling sack to any different language will provide huge benefits such as calling python functions and using a wider range of tools (and not to forget performance!
-Generally huge languages with lots of funding have pretty fast interpreters).
+- Transpiling to Python, transpiling sack to any different language will provide huge benefits such as calling python functions and using a wider range of tools.
-- Transpiling to JavaScript, see above for reasons, but this will also allow for using sack on the web.
+- Transpiling to JavaScript, this will also allow for using sack on the web.
 Running on the web will make it easier to create web-based sack playgrounds.
-- Transpiling to C, see above for reasons, but this will also allow for using sack as a compiled language which opens lots of doors.

 ## Building
-It's a normal rust project, so `cargo run` to run, `cargo build` to build, and `cargo build --release` to build in release mode.
+It's a normal rust project, so `cargo run` to run, `cargo build` to build, and `cargo build --release` to build in release mode (slower to build, a lot faster to run).

 ## Running
 If you don't use any arguments burlap will enter REPL mode, to exit use Ctrl-D.
 If you want to run a file just pass the file name as the argument.

+To run code in argv use `-`, for example: `./burlap - "print('Hello world!');`

 ## Alternatives

-- [Skcore](https://github.com/Luminoso-256/scriptinglang) a sack interpreteter (also in rust)
+- [Skcore](https://github.com/Luminoso-256/scriptinglang) an older sack interpreteter